 What are Growing Naturals gluten-free testing levels?

 Every single batch of Growing Naturals protein powders are tested for gluten content.
 Abiding by the FDA’s ruling, Growing Naturals products labeled as “gluten-free” will have tested below 20ppm.
 Majority of the time our products test well below this limit at levels between 5 and 10ppm.
-If a canister does not bear a “gluten-free” label or logo, then the batch tested above 20ppm.
-If it occurred, this would be extremely rare and would have been due to an unforeseeable circumstance such as cross-contamination of one of the products’ ingredients.

 How does Growing Naturals test for gluten?